Self-Improvement-Project/self-improvement-project.github.io/docs/static/media/Be_More_Thankful.9f3de63f1de73faea9cd.md

 As touched on above, being a brat can be a pretty quick realisation when being grateful comes into the picture.
 You have unlimited internet access to as much entertainment as you want, all your basic needs are met.
 Yet you want more and are unhappy about that.
-Pretty funny huh?
+Pretty funny, huh?

 The other end is the despondency.
 Another way of looking at it is from a nihilistic perspective; When we feel helpless about all the bad in the world knowing we can’t change it all.